trivial99/srt-ai-translator/README.md

 ## Description

 The script takes an input .srt file and translates the subtitle text from a specified input language to a specified output language, using an AI model (GPT-4) from [gpt4free](https://github.com/xtekky/gpt4free).
 The translation consists of two steps: initial (direct) translation and final adaptation, correcting translation errors and gender mismatches (based on characters names and entire translated text).
 The final translated subtitles are saved to a new .srt file.

-No API/token is needed.
+⚠️ No API/token is needed using gpt4free.
+If srt-ai-translator can't connect to api may be a gpt4free's provider problem, I'll update the provider ASAP.

 ## Dependencies